Louis Montagu, 2nd Baron Swaythling

 Louis Samuel Montagu, 2nd Baron Swaythling (10 December 1869 - 11 June 1927) was a prominent member of the British Jewish community, a financier, and a political activist.
 He was the son and heir of Samuel Montagu, 1st Baron Swaythling, and of his wife Ellen (Cohen).

-Life
+Life and career

-He was educated at Clifton College, and later became head of the family banking business.
+Born Louis Samuel, he was the eldest son of Ellen (née Cohen) and Samuel Montagu, 1st Baron Swaythling.
+His father sat in the House of Commons as Liberal MP for Whitechapel before being created a baronet in 1894 and a Baron in 1907.
+One of his brothers was Edwin Montagu, who also went on to become an MP.
+His father adopted the surname of Montagu for the family in addition to the original surname of Samuel by Royal licence in 1894.

-He opposed the Balfour Declaration.
+Montagu was an opponent of the Balfour Declaration.
 In 1917, along with Lionel Nathan de Rothschild, Sir Philip Magnus and other prominent British Jews, he co-founded the anti-Zionist League of British Jews.
+He was present at the organisation's first general meeting at Wigmore Hall on 14 March 1918.

 He was president of the Federation of Synagogues, until 1925.

+House of Lords

+Upon his father's death in 1911, Montagu inherited the Swaythling barony title as well as his seat in the House of Lords.
+As a parliamentarian, he spoke in support of the decimalisation of the Pound in 1918.